KoenZomers/KeePassOneDriveSync/README.md

 Version 1.3.3.0 - November 25, 2015

 - Added support for using a HTTP/HTTPS proxy.
 You can switch this on under Tools -> Options -> Advanced -> Proxy.
-  NOTE: At some PCs KeePass doesn't allow this plugin to be loaded.
-I'm looking into this at the moment.
-Therefore the plgx download link above still points to 1.3.2.0.

 [Version History](./VersionHistory.md)